fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 ### Inverse Gaussian model with log-link

-<br/> The last model we will consider here is the inverse Gaussian GLM.
+<br/> The next model we will consider here is the inverse Gaussian GLM.
 The inverse Gaussian is again a full likelihood model for which the responses have an inverse Gaussian distribution.
 The conditional mean is the same; $\mu = \mathrm{log} X\beta$.
 However, the variance function is